tensorflow/datasets/docs/api_docs/python/tfds/testing/SubTestCase.md

 )
 ```

-Fail unless an exception of class excClass is raisedby callableObj when invoked
+Fail unless an exception of class excClass is raised by callableObj when invoked
 with arguments args and keyword arguments kwargs.
 If a different type of
 exception is raised, it will not be caught, and the test case will be deemed to
 have suffered an error, exactly as for an unexpected exception.